 Some virtual assistants have a single client that they focus on, while others work with several at once.

 Another great option is to into yourself as a virtual assistant with your own VA business.
-Here are some good ideas for types of services you could offer with your own business as a virtual assistant.
+Here is a free downloadable checklist with tons of information on getting started with your own business as a virtual assistant.

 Tech Support Jobs